D

 $140M

-Dwight Howard nearly doubled DeAndre Jordan's net worth ($140M vs $75M) despite earning $50M less in career salary, exposing the ruthless math of wealth retention in professional sports.
+Dwight Howard nearly doubled DeAndre Jordan's fortune despite earning $50M less in career salary, proving that post-playing wealth is about business acumen, not just peak earnings.

 DeAndre Jordan's Revenue